ibarakaiev/fireside/README.md

 3. Run `MyApp.FiresideComponent.setup/1` for optional custom code modification.
 4. Replace `MyApp` across the entire project with the prefix of your application.
-5. Calculate the hash of each imported file (except the files listed `overwritable`) and add it to its top, with a note that the file should not be changed manually.
+5. Calculate the hash of each imported file (except the files listed as `overwritable`) and add it to its top, with a note that the file should not be changed manually.
 6. Calculate the aggregate hash (hash of all hashes) and add it to